 Jeffrey Epstein Suicide in Jail

-Pate & Johnson has been representing individuals in serious federal cases for over 20 years.
+Our firm has been representing individuals in serious federal cases for over 20 years.
 At times, Attorney Page Pate will write opinion articles discussing important cases appearing in the news.
 In this case, CNN publishes Page Pate’s opinion piece about the circumstances of Jeffrey Epstein’s suicide while in federal custody.
 Page discusses the problems in the federal prison system that may have lead to his death while awaiting trial on sex offense charges.

 Jeffrey Epstein was being held in federal custody after being charged in a sex trafficking case.
 Epstein had previously been on suicide watch after being found with marks on his neck, but had recently been taken off suicide watch and had been cleared to return to the Special Housing Unit (SHU).
 Epstein was then found dead in his cell from an apparent hanging suicide.